Serving the Uninsured and Underinsured

 Among the services provided at the Community Outreach Health Clinic are:

-- Non-emergent medical, dental care and pharmaceutical assistance
+- Non-emergent medical, mental health treatment and counseling, and pharmaceutical assistance

 - Education and counseling to promote a preventative wellness lifestyle